 Reading Fluency (GORT)

 The study examined the students’ fluency gains using results from Dynamic Indicators of Basic Early Literacy Skills (DIBELS) assessments.
-The Read Naturally students gained, on average, 1.53 WRC/min per week compared to 1.10 WRC/min per week for students in the control group—39% greater gains for students in the Read Naturally group.
+The Read Naturally students gained, on average, 1.53 WCPM/min per week compared to 1.10 WCPM/min per week for students in the control group—39% greater gains for students in the Read Naturally group.

 The following graph illustrates that the DIBELS average for the Read Naturally group was below that of the control group at pre-test, and after 10 weeks of intervention, the Read Naturally students outperformed those in the control group.